Condensation

 Silicone Mat 9.99 To protect surface beneath cooling pad from condensation if coolant drops below dew point.

-Enclosure Insulation 12.99 To improve thermal performance.
+Enclosure Insulation 13.99 To improve thermal performance.
 Install to any unobstructed surfaces on outside of the enclosure, at and below substrate height.

-Time-Delay Outlet 31.99 Protects water chiller from damage if utility power is briefly lost.
+Time-Delay Outlet 31.99 Protects chiller from damage if utility power is briefly lost.
 Install between outlet and chiller, or between outlet and substrate thermostat if one's used.

 Assembly